Setting up Meticulous tests to run in your CI provider

 file, or, if you already use GitHub Actions, you can add it as a job to a an existing workflow.
 The workflow needs to run on both pushes to your main branch and on pull requests.

-This workflow file should use the alwaysmeticulous/report-diffs-action/cloud-compute
+This workflow file should use our upload-assets

 File name: .github/workflows/meticulous.yaml